RequestNetwork/requestNetwork/packages/docs/docs/guides/8-subgraph/0-subgraph-info.md

 # Request Subgraph Introduction

-Request has a GraphQL API Endpoint hosted by [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) called a subgraph for indexing and organizing data from the Unlock smart contracts.
+Request has a GraphQL API Endpoint hosted by [The Graph](https://thegraph.com/docs/about/introduction#what-the-graph-is) called a subgraph for indexing and organizing data from the Request smart contracts.

-Request leverages the [Graph Protocol](https://thegraph.com) to simplify the process of making meaningful applications leveraging the Unlock Smart Contracts and associated data.
+Request leverages the [Graph Protocol](https://thegraph.com) to simplify the process of making meaningful applications leveraging the Request Smart Contracts and associated data.

-The Graph Protocol provides an accessible GraphQL service providing useful aggregate Unlock data from the Ethereum blockchain.
+The Graph Protocol provides an accessible GraphQL service providing useful aggregate Request data from the Ethereum blockchain.
 The links below provide a rudimentary tool to build and test your queries.

 ## Ethereum Decentralized Mainnet